Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Proof of Koopman operator convergence

 \textit{ \textbf{Assumption 3 (Invertable Gram matrix)}.
 The Gram matrix $G_{n,m}$ defined in $ \cref{eq:koopman_ga}$ is invertible, and its smallest eigenvalue is bounded below by $\gamma > 0$, such as $\lambda_{\min}(G_{n,m}) \geq \gamma$.}

 Assumption 1 ensures the independence of samples, which can be relaxed if the dynamical system $f$ is ergodic and the samples $s_1, \cdots, s_m$ are taken along a trajectory of the system starting from some initial condition $s_0 \in \mathcal{S}$.
-Assumption 2 can be satisfied in neural network implementations by using bounded activation functions (e.g., sigmoid functions) or by constraining the network weights.
-While Assumption 3 requires the Gram matrix to be invertible with a bounded eigenvalue, this condition can be relaxed in practice by employing the pseudoinverse of the Gram matrix.

 Under Assumption 3, the learned Koopman operator $K_{n,m}$ can be can be computed using \cref{eq:koopman_k}.
 We consider the sampling error between the learned Koopman operator $K_{n,m}$ with finite data size $m$, and the Koopman operator $K_n$ obtained as the $L_2$ projection of the true Koopman operator onto the subspace $\mathcal{H}_n$) with infinite data:

 Here, $G_{n,m}$ and $A_{n,m}$ are computed using finite samples via \cref{eq:koopman_ga}.
 While $G_n$ and $A_n$, represent their expected values, equivalent to computing \cref{eq:koopman_ga} with an infinite number of samples.
 Under Assumption 1, by the Law of Large Numbers, $G_{n,m}$ and $A_{n,m}$ converge to the expected value $G_{n}$ and $A_{n}$ respectively as $m \rightarrow \infty$.
 Then we have: